USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </offroadvehicleselections>
 ```

-The **offroadvehicleselections** element selects the fueltype and sector combinations to be included in the MOVES run.
+The **offroadvehicleselections** element selects the fuel type and sector combinations to be included in the MOVES run.
 This element and its subelements are only required for nonroad MOVES runs.

 The **offroadvehicleselections** element has a single type of subelement: **offroadvehicleselection**.
-Many **offroadvehicleselection** subelements may be included in the reunspec.
+Many **offroadvehicleselection** subelements may be included in the RunSpec.
 For **offroadvehicleselection** there are four attributes that should be entered: *fueltypeid*, *fueltypedesc*, *sectorid*, and *sectorname*.

 Values for *fueltypeid* and *fueltypedesc* should be taken from the `nrfueltype` table in the MOVES default database.